encode/encode.github.io/_posts/2020-06-30-python-async-frameworks-beyond-developer-tribalism.md

 The "Async Python is not faster" benchmarking is a reasonable example here, since it had clearly applied a decent degree of thoughtfulness.
 Even so there were still problems with the methodology, as [Łukasz Langa did a good job of unpicking](https://twitter.com/llanga/status/1271719778324025349).

-Having said that, the TechEmpower benchmarks only show throughout, and don't include any *meaningful* latency information.
+Having said that, the TechEmpower benchmarks only show throughput, and don't include any *meaningful* latency information.
 There's actually a good reason for that, since comparing latencies is really difficult.
 You can't arrive at a single "95% latency" figure, because the figure you'll arrive at *also depends on what throughput load you're putting the system under* at the time of measuring the latency.

 As a result measuring latency is only ever really meaningful if you're looking at *graphs of how the latencies vary over a range of different throughputs*.
 Amber Brown's [DjangoCon 2019 keynote talk does a fantastic job of showing some examples here](https://www.youtube.com/watch?v=YxP1I-tm_2c).